dylanforck/Student-Management-DBMS/README.md

 ## Environment Variables

-Your app reads configuration from environment variables:
+The app reads configuration from environment variables:

 - **`FLASK_SECRET_KEY`**
   Secret key for sessions (defaults to `super_secret_key` if unset).